Biblestudy: Is Your Soul Immortal?

 Luke 23:46 And when Jesus had cried out with a loud voice, He said, "Father, 'into Your hands I commend My spirit.'"
 Having said this, He breathed His last.

 So, the spirit is like the hard drive of a computer, if you will.
-It is the same sort thing.
+It has a similar function.
 It is a storage device that records our character, our memories, our emotions, all of our experiences—everything that we built throughout an entire lifetime of thought, action, behavior, repentance, growth, of producing fruit—all of that is somehow inscribed indelibly, eternally on that spirit in man.
 Remember, He gave you that spirit.
-It is something from God that He put into each one of us to make sure that there is a record of us—our personalities, and everything about us.
+It is something from God that He put into each one of us to make sure that there is a record of us—our personalities and everything about us.

 Now, does this all mean that our spirit is immortal?
 No!
 Why?
 It is because the spirit in man does not have life.
-Remember the three things that Paul told us in I Thessalonians 5:23, where he said spirit, soul, and body?
+Remember the three things that Paul told us in I Thessalonians 5:23: we have a spirit, a soul (a life), and a body?

 Spirit is distinct from the soul.
 The spirit that God gives us is a spiritual record of ourselves, giving us mind power.
 But, it has to be joined to a life in order to be functional.
 And so in each case, remember that Paul said that he asked that God would preserve their spirit, their soul, and their body for the resurrection.
 You must have all three.

 So, if God takes the spirit back with Him, without giving it life, then it is just immaterial essence that we do not understand.
 But, it is not immortal itself.
 It needs the infusion of life from God.

 Remember what Paul says in I Corinthians 2:11—that the spirit in man is for giving of mind power.
 The apostle, there, says nothing about immortality, because the thing that gives us immortality is the Spirit of God not the spirit in man.